Luca Zidane: International career

-Born in France to French-born parents of Algerian and Spanish descent, Luca is a youth international for France.
-He represented the France U17s in their winning campaign at the 2015 UEFA European Under-17 Championship, and the 2015 FIFA U-17 World Cup.
-He was capped once for the under-20s on 23 March 2018, in a 1–0 friendly loss to the United States in Spain.
-He remains available to represent the senior teams of France, Spain and Algeria, but has not decided which nations to represent.
+Born in France to French-born parents of Algerian and Spanish descent, Luca represented France at youth international level.
+He was part of the France under-17 squad that won the 2015 UEFA European Under-17 Championship and also featured at the 2015 FIFA U-17 World Cup.
+He made one appearance for the under-20 team on 23 March 2018 in a 1–0 friendly defeat to the United States in Spain.

+On 19 September 2025, FIFA approved Luca's request to change his sporting nationality from French to Algerian, making him eligible to play for the Algeria national team.
+On 2 October 2025, he accepted their call-up for the 2026 FIFA World Cup qualification matches against Somalia and Uganda.
+His debut with Algeria came twelve days later in the 2026 FIFA World Cup qualification match against Uganda after being named in the starting line-up.